Idonot-Grief/yoink-stream/README.md

 # yoink-stream
-stream a looping video in 720p to youtube via stream keys over rtmp
+stream a looping video located at ./assets/video.mp4 in 720p to youtube via ffmpeg and stream keys over rtmp